Chaos at Phnom Penh Immigration

 Our first Khmer dish

-As we are hungry, we start searching for a backpacker café which is mentioned as must-visit in our travel guide.
+As we are hungry, we start searching for a backpacker café which is mentioned as a must-visit in our travel guide.
 We end up being the only two customers.
 We order a typical Khmer dish, one with fish, and one chicken.
 Five minutes later, the bartender who took the order gets back to our table with the message that he only has one portion of fish and the rest will have to be chicken.
 Just what we ordered, so what is the problem?

 Turn red like a pimento

 The dish itself is a bowl of watery curry with peppers, supplemented with a ball of rice.
 It’s okay, although later on, I do get it stomach issues.
 There is also one red pimento in our dish.
 Wisely I don`t digest it, my companion, on the other hand, does eat it.
-Less than a minute later, he bursts into coughing and turns red like as the spice itself.
+Less than a minute later, he bursts into coughing and turns red like the spice itself.

 Waiting motorbike drivers

 After our dinner, we want to have a look at the Psar Thmei central market, but that does not turn out to be a lively place at night.
 So we decide to return to the hotel, we both long for a refreshing shower.
 At the entrance, there are still some drivers waiting, the same ones as this afternoon.
 They want to know if we will acquire their services tomorrow and if so, at what time.
 Back in the room, half of the lights do not work.
 Also, the air conditioning no longer functions, while it did this afternoon.
 No reason to make a fuss, we enjoy a good shower and are keen to go to sleep.
-While smoking a last a cigarette in the hallway, through the window, I notice two drivers sleeping on their motorbike.
+While smoking a last cigarette in the hallway, through the window, I notice two drivers sleeping on their motorbike.
 I feel pity for them.